douzifly/ios-folder-for-android/README.md

-*This project is iOS SpringBorad folder implementation for Android.*
+*This project is iOS SpringBoard folder implementation for Android.*

 It's looks like